Strength After 60: The Key Workout to Keep You Active

 The findings from the University of Copenhagen study reinforce the importance of regular strength training for those in their mid-60s and beyond.

-By incorporating weightlifting into their exercise routines, older adults can enhance their physical health, reduce the risk of falls, and enjoy a more independent and active lifestyle.
+By incorporating weightlifting into their exercise routines, older adults can improve their physical health, reduce the risk of falls, and enjoy a more independent and active lifestyle.

 As research continues to highlight the benefits of strength training, it becomes increasingly clear that age is no barrier to starting a fitness journey and reaping its rewards.